 Let us consider the discrete time $t$.
 Let $\theta _{t}$ be the parameter value of $\theta$ at time $t$.
 Let $D(p||q)$ denote the Kullback-Leibler~(KL) divergence between two probability mass functions $p$ and $q$:

 We define the $0$th, $1$st, $2$nd change degrees at time $t$ as

 When the parameter sequence $\{\theta _{t}: t\in {\mathbb Z}\}$ is known, we can define the degree of changes at any given time point.
-We can think of $\Phi _{t}$ as the degree of change of the parameter value itself at time $t$.
+We can think of $\Phi _{t}^{(0)}$ as the degree of change of the parameter value itself at time $t$.
 We can think of $\Phi _{t}^{(1)}, \Phi _{t}^{(2)}$ as the {\em velocity of change} and the {\em acceleration of change} of the parameter at time $t$, respectively.
-All of them quantify the signs of change.
-However, the parameter values are not known in advance for general cases.
+The velocity of change may take a higher value at the starting point of change (see Fig.\ref{symptom} in Section 6 in the supplementary material).
+From this viewpoint we define the {\em $\alpha$th change sign degree} as $\Phi _{t}^{(\alpha)}\ (\alpha =1,2,\dots )$.
+However, the parameter values are not known in advance.
 The problem is how we can define the degree of changes when the true distributions are unknown.